 Many MTB riders are often perplexed at the use of a power meter during their training.
 How is training with power on a mountain bike and a road bike different?
-In this article I’ll show you how to train with power on a mountain bike and why it can be a valuable tool for increasing your performance — as long as you are on the right terrain to train a specific metric.
+In this article, I’ll show you how to train with power on a mountain bike and why it can be a valuable tool for increasing your performance — as long as you are on the right terrain to train a specific metric.
 Let me explain.

 Achieving your training objectives will go a long way toward meeting your performance or results goals.
 If you train with a power meter, one of your goals will surely be to hit certain power numbers aimed at improving distinct areas of fitness.
-Let’s look at these fitness areas.
+Let’s take a look at these fitness areas.

 Aerobic Endurance and Intensive Endurance (or Tempo Riding)

-For road racing, aerobic endurance can be on completely flat terrain, rolling hills or tough hills.
+For road racing, aerobic endurance can be on completely flat terrain, rolling hills, or tough hills.
 Endurance power demands for a flat course are slightly different than for a hilly course.
 The riders I’ve worked with tend to generate slightly higher power outputs in the hills than on the flats.

 The ability to maintain a high and steady power output at lactate threshold is tough.
 This effort is the power output required to go fast for a time trial lasting roughly an hour.
 Some people tend to think of this effort as only needed for time trials, but it is really a fitness needed for all races between 60 and 180 minutes.

 Off-road threshold interval training can be more difficult.
-On the mountain bike these intervals are best done on a good stretch of dirt road, two track or relatively smooth single track where power values can be more tightly controlled.
+On the mountain bike, these intervals are best done on a good stretch of dirt road, two track, or relatively smooth single track where power values can be more tightly controlled.

-The issue with aiming to do structured, controlled training in this zone is that you need to be able to control power output and recovery is critical.
+The issue with aiming to do structured, controlled training in this zone is that you need to be able to control power output, and recovery is critical.
 If the terrain won’t allow you to control power or perhaps even look at the power meter because you need to keep your eyes on the trail, then the purpose of the workout is lost.

 It’s easy to sprint on a road bike and then recover.
 A good mountain bike course for this kind of power output would be a steep uphill where keeping a focus on terrain is not an issue, or, working on both skills and power at the same time by using a high power output to get over a technical obstacle.
 Recovery after the obstacle is key.